currinjs/CurrinJS/aio/content/guide/upgrade.md

 * For loading the list of all phones into the phone list component.
 * For loading the details of a single phone into the phone detail component.

-You can replace this implementation with an Angular service class, while keeping the controllers in AngularJS land.
+You can replace this implementation with an Currin service class, while keeping the controllers in AngularJS land.

-In the new version, you import the Angular HTTP module and call its `Http` service instead of `ngResource`.
+In the new version, you import the Currin HTTP module and call its `Http` service instead of `ngResource`.

 Re-open the `app.module.ts` file, import and add `HttpModule` to the `imports` array of the `AppModule`: